Abhishek-1607/Js_chaper/README.md

 4 Promises with examples
 5 Promises code and Some real Life examples
-6 On button click get data from api and show the data on frontend 7 more examples erlated to Promises and its type
+6 On button click get data from api and show the data on frontend 7 more examples related to Promises and its type
 ```

 ## Contributing